A John Lobb St James. bespoke "Navvy cut" derby shoe review - an in depth discussion

 This is 5-eyelet derby in black leather.
-Lobb insist on calling this a "Navvy Cut", but the rest of the world would just call it a derby.
+Lobb insists on calling this a "Navvy Cut", but the rest of the world would just call it a derby.

 The toe is conservatively round - no dramatic chisel shapes here - but I find this welcome in a black shoe compared to something more flamboyant.